Pakistan women's cricket team in Ireland in 2025

 The Pakistan women's cricket team toured Ireland in August 2025 to play the Ireland women's cricket team.
 The tour consisted of three Twenty20 International (T20I) matches.
 In March 2025, the Cricket Ireland (CI) confirmed the fixtures for the tour, as a part of the 2025 home international season.

-Ireland won the first T20I by 11 runs, despite of Fatima Sana taking four wickets.
+Ireland won the first T20I by 11 runs, despite Fatima Sana taking four wickets.
 Orla Prendergast and Laura Delany's 76 run partnership and Rebecca Stokell's quick 34 run, the hosts won the second T20I by four wickets in thriller and secured the series win.
 An unbeaten century by Muneeba Ali helped Pakistan to win the third T20I by eight wickets.
 Ireland won the series 2–1.